Mjz86/c_colon/mcc.md

-`represent_cxx` ( default only in fundamental  `cxx_T_t`)/ `no_represent_cxx`(default in any other type):
+`represent_cxx` ( default only in fundamental types  `cxx_T_t`)/ `no_represent_cxx`(default in any other type):

 for this to be used  many rules need to be checked  to have a cxx compatible type ,

 for example  the alignment must not be fractional and must be at least `alignof(cxx_char_t)`,

-these types must be representable under the Itanium spec, for example virtual classes with `represent_cxx` must follow the Itanium spec for ABI layout,this requires some nasty trade-offs, for example , supporting unsafe interposition C colon and allowing two stage dynamic loaders ( the cxx one ignores mcc binary , the mcc one independently loads), this deep divide between these two ecosystem's ABI is limiting performance for mixed language code , however , if we did use cxx, cxx did use lib unwind , so we paid for cxx and lib unwind and the whole std cxx lib.
+these types must be representable under the Itanium spec, for example virtual classes with `represent_cxx` must follow the Itanium spec for ABI layout, and functions with this qualifier (such as virtual functions in the Itanium style v-table) must follow Itanium compatible calling conventions ,this requires some nasty trade-offs, for example , supporting unsafe interposition C colon and allowing two stage dynamic loaders ( the cxx one ignores mcc binary , the mcc one independently loads), this deep divide between these two ecosystem's ABI is limiting performance for mixed language code , however , if we did use cxx, cxx did use lib unwind , so we paid for cxx and lib unwind and the whole std cxx lib. using cxx FFI is already unsafe , however mixing cxx and c colon types is highly discouraged. and needs `unsafe(represent_cxx)`